erikrikarddaniel/biomakefiles/doc/setting_up_project_directory.md

 5) Add the directory with content to Git

 To make sure you don't add too big files, do a `git status` first to check what git considers files in its domain.
+If very large files are present, add the suffixes of them to the `.gitignore` in this directory.

 ```
 $ git status	# Check what files git sees